ynshen/k-seq/examples/README.md

   - Use `k_seq.data.SeqSampleSet` to parse count files and analyze k-seq data
   - Use `k_seq.data.SeqTable` to obtain and analyze a collection of "valid sequences"
   - Use `k_seq.data.SeqTable` to fit the kinetic model and estimate the kinetic coefficients with uncertainty estimation
+  - Use `k_seq.fitting.SingleFitting` to fit any function with bootstrap estimated confidence interval ([Jump to section](https://github.com/ynshen/k-seq/tree/master/examples#))

 ## Initialize the workspace

 We first setup the workspace by loading the core modules from `k_seq` package, assign the path to count file, and path to working space for data or figure saving